Jerrysuper123/bibleStudy/NotLendMoney.md

 - The above Scriptures imply a couple of things:
 - First, there must truly be a need.
 And second, that lending the money would actually help the borrower and not simply allow that person to make more unwise financial decisions.

+In most cases, if someone periodically borrow money from others, that person has not actual needs here.
+He actually needs to look at his lifestyle or spending habits.

 `You also have to be sure that lending the money will actually help the borrower.
 Here are some questions to ask yourself:`
 - Can the borrower repay the loan?